 Potential Legal Issues You Could Face

-Even if you entered the country legally or have lived in The United States for a significant amount of time, you could be denied a job or even face deportation if, for example, your documents were not properly filed.
+Even if you entered the country legally or have lived in the U.S. for a significant amount of time, you could be denied a job or even face deportation if, for example, your documents were not properly filed.

-You Could Be Denied Employement
+You Could Be Denied Employment

-You Can Be Deported
+You Could Be Deported

-Family Separation Is A Possibility
+Family Separation Is a Possibility